Is Paid to Read Email Real or Fake? Full Site Review

 Paid to Read Email Pros

-- Anyone can register worldwide (but paid opportunities may be limited outside of the US and Canada).
+• Registration available worldwide (but paid opportunities may be limited outside of the United States and Canada).

 Paid to Read Email Cons

-- Complaints of the company deleting user accounts before reaching the $15 payment threshold.
+• Complaints of the company’s deleting user accounts before they reach the $15 payment threshold.

-- PaidEmails are a requirement to remain a member (opting out can only be done by canceling your entire account).
+• PaidEmails requirements to remain a member (opting out can only be done by canceling your entire account).

-- The company doesn’t work with many popular brands.
+• Failure by the company to work with many popular brands.

-- The site looks old and possibly not updated since it was first launched in 2015.
+• Possibility that the site hasn’t been updated since it was first launched in 2015.

 Related: How to Get Paid to Read Books